Top 10 SUVs in Canada for 2025

 by Stephanie Wallcraft

-The new cars featured on this list of the top 10 SUVs in Canada check these boxes and then some.
-With automakers offering five different size classes in the subcompact, compact, two-row and three-row mid-size, and large SUVs segments, buyers can find fuel-sipping econoboxes, massive people-movers, and everything in between.
+We’ve considered these factors and many more in compiling this list of the top 10 SUVs in Canada for 2025.
+Automakers now offer SUVs in five separate size classes: subcompact, compact, two-row mid-size, three-row mid-size, and large SUVs.
+Within these subsegments, buyers can find fuel-sipping econoboxes and hybrids, massive people-movers, and everything in between.

 Genesis GV80

 The Genesis GV80 was the first SUV to be launched by Hyundai’s luxury division back in 2021.
-It's a midsize model that's available in both two- and three-row configurations.
-Two engines are offered.
+It’s a mid-size SUV offered in two or three-row configurations.
+For 2025, the Genesis GV80 receives a refresh that updates the styling—including a gorgeous new grille—and adds some new technology and features.
+There’s also a new Genesis GV80 Coupe model, which drops the third-row option and adds a sloping rear roof line.
+The same two engines remain on offer.
 The standard engine equipped on the entry-level 2.5T Advanced grade is a 2.5-litre turbocharged four-cylinder engine with 300 hp and 311 lb-ft of torque.
 A larger 3.5-litre twin-turbocharged V6 generating 375 hp and 391 lb-ft powers the 3.5T iterations.
 In Canada, all-wheel drive (AWD) is standard.
-The 2024 Genesis GV80 starts in Canada at $76,000.
+The 2025 Genesis GV80 starts in Canada at $76,000.
 Genesis Canada’s no-haggle, all-in pricing includes destination charges plus at-home concierge service, five years of scheduled maintenance and map updates, and more.
-Plus, a new Genesis GV80 Coupe has been announced that will give this mid-size SUV a sloped roofline for a fashion-forward look.

 Genesis GV80 Review